 Now, as a general rule, if any one of the four criteria below are met, the company is a viable candidate from a valuation perspective because it has free cash flow (FCF):

-You can see Intel's stock price performance overtime in the chart below:
+You can see Intel's stock price performance over time in the chart below:

 Now, follow the steps laid out in this article to see how I found the intrinsic value of Intel.
-But before I begin, make sure you know how to read and access the 10-K's for the company you're analyzing.
+Before I begin, make sure you know how to read and access the 10-K's for the company you're analyzing.
 You can also use a financial data website like QuickFS to reduce the amount of time spent looking through financial statements and 10-K's.